iom/evaluation_knowledge/README.md

   - High-risk areas for intervention
   - Recommendations for future evaluations

-- A searchable online **visual evidence map** for ongoing use by IOM teams
+- A searchable online **visual evidence map** for ongoing use by IOM teams that would allow to see evidence according to both SRF and GCM frameworks.